 The Caster Angle

-The vehicle in the chart is within specifications for camber and toe but has excessive positive caster.
-This excessive positive caster will cause a shimmy at higher speeds and excessive steering wheel snapback.
-Vehicles that specify high positive caster usually have a steering dampener attached to reduce any adverse effects.
+The vehicle in the chart is within specifications for camber and toe but has an excessive positive caster.
+This extreme caster angle will cause a shimmy at higher speeds and excessive steering wheel snapback.
+Vehicles with high positive caster usually have a steering dampener attached to reduce adverse effects.